LukeShortCloud/rootpages/src/virtualization/containers.rst

 **OpenShift Instructions**

-Some instructions in the Dockerfile have special uses in regards to OpenShift.
+Some instructions in the Containerfile have special uses in regards to OpenShift.

 -  LABEL